How to Make a T-Shirt Memory Quilt

 - The hems of the sleeves and of the shirt bottom can be used on other sewing projects if you're crafty that way.

 Decide the Border of the Squares

 I wanted an "Americana" quilt.
 What says American more than t-shirts and jeans?
 Ergo, I decided on denim to border each of my quilt pieces/sections.
 I used a pair of my old jeans and cut them into strips.
-I didn't have quite enough so I needed to purchase this . mid-weight denim
+I didn't have quite enough so I needed to purchase some mid-weight denim.

 Choose whatever will work for you.
 Since all the pieces are (generally) a light-weight knit, choose at least a mid-weight woven to keep the shape when finished, and also to help from shifting during sewing.